MiteDyson/Speech_ai/README.md

 Dart

 An OpenAI API key.
 You can obtain it by signing up at OpenAI.
-[Found](https://openai.com/api/)
+[Found Here](https://openai.com/api/)